 The pandemic has created unique challenges for the nonprofit sector.
-At this point, your staff has already adjusted to remote operations, and you’ve likely resumed core mission-critical activities that needed to be paused early in the crisis, like fundraising and stewardship events.
+At this point, your staff has already adjusted to remote operations, and you’ve likely resumed core mission-critical activities that needed to be paused early in the crisis, like stewardship and fundraising events.

 As the pandemic continues, so does the need for fundraising.
 In fact, your constituents’ needs may be more critical than ever.
 Unfortunately, the economic downturn and resulting social distancing guidelines create an uncertain landscape for fundraising in the era of COVID-19.